jsonia/Operating-Systems/lab3/README.md

 ## First Implementation

+In the first implementation whenever we need to add an entry to the hastable using a thread that thread acquire the lock get the hashtable entry insert the value and then releases the lock.
+This strategy will work as when a thread is doing the insert operation no other thread can access the add_entry code thus there will not be any issue of missing entries.

 Describe your first implementation strategy here (the one with a single mutex).
 Argue why your strategy is correct.